 3174 Human Health Building

 The Graduate Certificate in Teaching and Learning for Rehabilitation Professionals is designed to provide an in-depth understanding of the theoretical background of the principles of teaching and learning used in all aspects of rehabilitation.
 In addition, it will provide students with advanced skill in teaching methodology and the development of educational materials.
 Students will complete a teaching practicum under the guidance of full-time faculty in the physical therapy program.
-All of the required courses that comprise the certificate can be applied by physical therapists to the post-professional Master of Science in Physical Therapy degree, Doctor of Science in Physical Therapy degree, or transitional Doctor of Physical Therapy degree.
+All of the required courses that comprise the certificate can be applied by physical therapists to the Doctor of Science in Physical Therapy degree.

 Admission terms and application deadlines